 Everyone was as good as his word, but William's uncle Prince Edward did not think the stay away rule should apply to his TV company so his film crew remained in St Andrews when the rest of the media departed.

 There could not be one rule for Prince Edward's TV crew and one rule for everyone else.
 So we were given the go ahead to release the story that Prince Edward's team was still in town and, of course, the media had a field day.
 One tabloid ran a tongue in cheek story with the headline "Uncle Eddie Stalks Wills".

-Prince Edward's TV crew pulled out of St Andrews that day and for four years Prince William enjoyed complete privacy in the town where he met and fell in love with Kate Middleton now, of course, his bride Princess Catherine.
+Prince Edward's TV crew pulled out of St Andrews that day and for four years Prince William enjoyed complete privacy in the town where he met and fell in love with Kate Middleton now, of course, his wife and mother of his children.